leucos/ansible-tuto/step-10/README.md

 First, `{{ ansible_eth1['ipv4']['address'] }}` will be replaced by the
 IP of the load balancer on eth1.

-Then, we have an `{% if ...` block.
-This block will only be rendered if the test is true.
-So if we define `admin_socket` somewhere for our loadbalancer (we might even use the `--extra-vars="admin_socket=True"` at the command line), the enclosed line will appear in the generated configuration file.

-Finally, we have a loop.
+Then, we have a loop.
 This loop is used to build the backend servers list.
 It will loop over every host listed in the `[web]` group (and put this host in the `backend` variable).
 For each of the hosts it will render a line using host's facts.
 All hosts' facts are exposed in the `hostvars` variable, so it's easy to access another